 Edafe fled his home to escape violence and persecution that threatened his life as a gay man.
-Now, he's the Executive Director of the RDJ Shelter in NYC helping refugees resettle.
+Now, he uses his voice and story to help empower other refugees.

 Mustafa has taken to social media to rally his community to help vulnerable neighbors during the coronavirus pandemic (COVID-19).
 With some help, Mustafa is organizing grocery deliveries for local families.